danielminter8/django-app/README.md

-# Simple Django API
+# Basic Django app

 This Django project contains one app, that's a rest api that ingests uploaded csv data and santizes, processes and stores data to db.

-## Goals of project
+## Overview
-To upload purchase sale csv data, and convert all currency values to Euros according to the exchange at the time the entry was created as well as getting ISO 3166 for each country.
+ Upload purchase sale csv data, and convert all currency values to Euros according to the exchange at the time the entry was created as well as getting ISO 3166 for each country.
 Followed by the ability to filter through the data via a get endpoint.

 ## Features
 - Ingest purchase sale CSV data.